rotem081/Gershoni-lab/Regression analysis/README.md

 ## Description:

-In this repository we arranged the procedure we used to predict fertility effects from measured sperm quality parameters.
+In this repository we arranged the procedure of prediction fertility effects from measured sperm quality parameters.

 In this part the sperm quality parameters that were measured by Flow-cytometry, were used to assess the correlation with fertility traits.
 This relationship was analysed by multiple regression with partial least squares (PLSs).